kashakmodii/OasisInfobyte-Python-Internship/README.md

 ---

-## Task 4:Simple Weather App in Python
+## 📌Task 4:Simple Weather App in Python

 This is a basic terminal-based weather application built with Python.
 It uses the OpenWeatherMap API to fetch current weather data for any city.